 - Fountas and Pinnell (F&P) Reading Assessments on the other hand are very time intensive, requiring K-2nd grade teachers to do one-on-one assessments of students 2–3 times a year.
 This work can’t be outsourced (to a reading coach per se) because the whole purpose of the assessment is to give teachers a detailed understanding of where each child is in their reading development.
 This is arguably very time consuming.
 Yet, many teachers will tell you the time spent is worth it, especially in 1–2nd grades.
 The district provides subs to support teachers during this time.
 But it goes without saying, instruction with a substitute is not going to be the same as instruction from a regular classroom teacher.
 Additionally, I am hearing from many teachers, (especially those kindergarten teachers) the sub coverage provided doesn’t fully cover the time it takes to properly do the assessment.

-How the Proposed Resolution Could be NEGATIVE for Students and Families:
+How Would You Feel If District Assessments Were Optional?: How the Proposed Resolution Could be NEGATIVE for Students and Families:

 - If individual teachers opt out of using district assessments on the district recommend ed schedule, families might not have get concrete information about how their kids are performing as compared to grade-level norms.
 Each teacher could choose to assess students in their own way, whenever they see fit.
 Parents and students might have to learn to interpret different assessment reports year to year, which could be especially challenging for English Learner families.
 If teachers use only assessments they design themselves, children would not get any formal (read: research-based) assessment.
 Additionally, if teachers within a school use a variety of assessment systems, it could also be harder for schools to support students moving between classrooms or schools.